petarjs/petarslovic.com/content/post/my-top-tools-for-awesome-blogs.md

 For audio editing (read stitching together and removing noise) you'll probably want to start with [Audacity](https://sourceforge.net/projects/audacity/).
 It's free and Open Source, but it doesn't have the nicest interface.
 No matter.
 It does the job well.

-## Video
+## 10. Video

 For some blogs, you'll want to have video to go with the audio.
 For recording video, I use my phone - Nexus 5X - mounted on a simple smartphone tripod.
 It's shooting in 4K, and with good lighting, the videos are more than decent.

 I pair the phone video recording with Zoom H1 audio recording, because the phone's mic is inferior, and mix them later.
 Phone's audio is useful for syncing and timing the Zoom H1 audio to the video.

-## Screencast
+## 11. Screencast

 Screencasts are important if you're running a tech blog or writing tutorials.
 I currently use QuickTime on Mac for recording my screen, but I imagine that I'll soon invest in a proper software for this.
 Probably Camtasia.

 ## Other tools

-To make your blog truly great, use these tools:
+To make your blog truly great, use these tools as well:

 - Google Analytics
 - Disqus for comments